ia-toki/apio-2020-web/regulation.md

 key: regulation
 ---

+Please note that there are significant changes in this year's regulation due to COVID-19 pandemic.
+See [Changes due to COVID-19 pandemic page](/covid) for more details.

 ### Online Contest Format
 * The APIO 2020 online contest is a 5-hour contest with flexible start time within a determined window.
-* The contest will be held between Friday, 8 May 2020 (UTC+0 06.00) and Sunday, 10 May 2020 (UTC+0 06.00).
+* The contest will be held between Saturday, 15 August 2020 and Sunday, 16 August 2020 (time TBA).
-* Each country must run one or more official contest sites.
+* ~~Each country must run one or more official contest sites~~.
-* All participants must take the contest at an official contest site.
+* ~~All participants must take the contest at an official contest site~~.
-* Each contest site starts the contest at the time of its own choice within the window.
-Different sites from within the same country may also start the contest at different times.
+* ~~Each contest site starts the contest at the time of its own choice within the window.
+Different sites from within the same country may also start the contest at different times~~.
-* Each contest site must be fully supervised in order to guarantee that the contest rules are observed by all the students.
+* ~~Each contest site must be fully supervised in order to guarantee that the contest rules are observed by all the students~~.
 * Each country may consist of up to 60 students.
 However, only the top six students will form the official team, according to the contest results.
 * Students are eligible for this contest if and only if they are eligible for IOI 2020.